 How difficult is it to climb Kilimanjaro?

 Climbing Kilimanjaro is a challenging yet rewarding experience.
 It does not require technical climbing skills, but good physical fitness is essential.
-KCTE offers various routes and comprehensive support to cater to different fitness levels.
+KCTE offers various routes and comprehensive to cater to different fitness levels.

 Can I visit Chagga villages during my trek?